ypaulsussman/learning-log/next_up/posts_to_write.md

 1. Through the Language Glass [ ]

+1. Remove Spectre; use CSS that goes more than 2 levels deep

 1. Build: PWA to shoot you a daily quote from _Other People's Lines_

 1. Build: [ D&D 5e // VTM ] Character Randomizer